 The role of Nomination and Remuneration Committee is as follows:

-1. determining / recommending the criteria for appointment of Executive, Non-Executive and Independent Directors to the Board;
+• Determine/ recommend the criteria for appointment of Executive, Non-Executive and Independent Directors to the Board;

-6. determining policy on service contracts, notice period, severance fees for Directors and Senior Management;
+• Determine policy on service contracts, notice period, severance fees for Directors and Senior Management;

 The Committee also plays a role of a Compensation Committee and is responsible for administering the Stock Option Plan and Performance Share Plan of the Company and determining eligibility of employees for stock options.
 During the year, the Nomination and Remuneration Committee has formulated the policy on Board Diversity to ensure diversity of experience, knowledge, perspective, background, gender, age and culture.

-The Nomination and Remuneration Committee met four times during the financial year ended 31st March, 2013 on 1st May, 2012, 23rd July, 2012, 22nd January, 2013 and 18th March, 2013.
+The Nomination and Remuneration Committee met five times during the Financial Year ended 31st March, 2015 on 28th April, 2014, 28th July, 2014, 5th August, 2014, 5th September, 2014 and 18th February, 2015.